KittyGiraudel/site/_posts/2012-01-01-feedbacks-kiwiparty.md

 ---

 <section>
 <p>Hey guys!
-I recently had the amazing opportunity to be a speaker at <a href="http://kiwiparty.fr">KiwiParty</a>, a one-day French conference at Strasbourg where we talk about front-end technologies, accessibility, ergonomy, webdesin, and so much more.</p>
+I recently had the amazing opportunity to be a speaker at <a href="http://kiwiparty.fr">KiwiParty</a>, a one-day French conference at Strasbourg gathering 10 speakers and more than 150 peoples to talk about front-end technologies, accessibility, ergonomy, webdesin, and so much more.</p>
-<p>I've been among the ten out of fourty or so boys and girls picked to give a talk on the topic of our choice.
-I chose to talk about Sass : "Kick-ass CSS with Sass".</p>
+<p>So Friday June 28 at 2:00PM I was on stage to talk about Sass, and how we can use preprocessors to push our stylesheets to an upper level: "Kick-ass CSS with Sass".</p>
 </section>
 <section id="conference">
 <h2>About the conference <a href="#conference">#</a></h2>